 As the cradle of Judaism, Christianity and Islam, Jerusalem is one of the top historical destinations in the world, and its must-see attractions bear testament to the holy city’s rich and multicultural history.

 Jerusalem is one of Israel’s four holy cities (along with Hebron, Safed and Tiberias) and has served as the Jewish people’s spiritual capital since ancient times.
-Jerusalem has witnessed critical events in the Christian world and has become home to a number of key Muslim holy sites.
-Invaded and conquered by the Babylonians, Persians, Greeks, Romans, Ottomans and British empire, Jerusalem is one of the few places in the world that was controlled at various times by the world’s most influential civilisations.
-Jerusalem’s main attractions leave visitors in awe, inspired and spiritually invigorated.
+The Holy City has witnessed critical events in the Christian world and has become home to a number of key Muslim holy sites.
+It was invaded and conquered by the Babylonians, the Persians, the Greeks, the Romans, the Ottomans and the British empire, making it one of the few places in the world to have been controlled at various times by the world’s most influential civilisations.

 If you love hummus, you don’t want to miss the chance to taste one of the best in the world.
 Abu Ghosh, an Arab-Israeli town, just outside Jerusalem, attracts Israelis and tourists who are drawn by its food and restaurants, which range from food carts to traditional Middle Eastern establishments with breathtaking views of the Jerusalem Hills.
 The best place to find hummus is the Abu-Ghosh Restaurant on Kvish ha-Shalom, which serves authentic Middle Eastern cuisine and provides an opportunity to enjoy Arab-Israeli culture in a relaxed surrounding.